Hurricane Norbert (2008): United States

 The remnants of the storm dropped moderate precipitation across western Texas, but there were no immediate issues.
 Across New Mexico, a deep upper-level low enhanced moisture across the region.
 A severe thunderstorm moved over Torrance County.
 Six power poles were snapped, a steel building was destroyed and blown onto Interstate 40 and three water tanks were severely damaged.
 Winds of 60 to 70 mph were recorded with gusts up to 100 mph.
 Throughout the state, total damage equaled $143,000.

 Aftermath

 On October 14, Governor Eduardo Bours Castelo of Sonora announced a two-year reconstruction plan for Álamos with an initial budget of MXN 100 million ($7.3 million).
-The municipalities of Ahome, El Fuerte, Choix, Guasave and the city of Sinaloa de Leyva were declared disaster areas following the storm, allowing federal funding and supplies to be sent to the regions.
-The government in Sonora provided at least MXN 400 million ($29.5 million) in relief funds following the hurricane.
+The government of Sonora provided at least MXN 400 million ($29.5 million) in relief funds following the hurricane.
+In Sinaloa, the municipalities of Ahome, El Fuerte, Choix, Guasave and the city of Sinaloa de Leyva were declared disaster areas following the storm, allowing federal funding and supplies to be sent to the regions.
 Most of northern Sinaloa was also declared a disaster area.